jw/stilus/docs/dev/build.rst

 We use poetry to build Stilus.
 This ensures dependency management and easy deployment without any hassle with setup.py, setup.cfg and Makefile.

-Previously, when we are still using pipenv, life was much harder.
+Previously, when we were still using ``pipenv``, life was much harder.

 Below you'll find some information on the Stilus build system and on some important build files.